Study foundational knowledge and skills that are required of an entry-level electrician

 No

 Although it is not absolutely necessary, it is recommended that a person taking this course have some basic knowledge of direct current and alternating current electrical theory.
-People wanting to become electricians and taking this course should be in good health and have the ability to lift 50 lbs.
+People wanting to become electricians and taking this course should be in good health and have the ability to lift 50 pounds.
 It also helps to have good agility and manual dexterity.
 Good color vision is a requirement because electricians often must identify electrical wires by color.
 It is also important that electricians have good people and communication skills.

-Hardware Requirements:
+Hardware requirements:

-This course can be taken on either a PC or Mac.
+This course can be taken on either a PC or a Mac.

-Software Requirements:
+Software requirements:

-PC: Windows 10 or later.
+PC: Windows 10 or later

-Mac: macOS 10.6 or later.
+Mac: macOS 10.6 or later

-Browser: The latest version of Google Chrome or Mozilla Firefox are preferred.
+Browser: The latest version of Google Chrome or Mozilla Firefox is preferred.
 Microsoft Edge and Safari are also compatible.

 Microsoft Word Online